sbrisard/LSK/notes_jb/LSK.md

 \appendix

-\section{Some useful results from multilinear algebra}
+# Some useful results from multilinear algebra

-\subsection{Kernel of a bilinear, symmetric, positive form}
+## Kernel of a bilinear, symmetric, positive form

 In this section, $\mathcal{B}$ denotes a bilinear, symmetric, positive form over the vector space $U$.
 Its kernel $\ker \mathcal{B}$ is defined as follows